4ndrelim/DeepLearningBuildNN/README.md

-## Resources
+## Resources & Credits
 Referenced ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com).

+**Note**: Some of the contents in this repository was originally forked from ["neural-networks-and-deep-learning"](https://github.com/mnielsen/neural-networks-and-deep-learning) by Michael Nielson but all the files were eventually shifted to a personal repository given vast personal changes.

-Implementation of some parts may differ from author's to ensure:
+Implementation of some parts may differ significantly from author's to ensure:

 a) Further optimization